NREL/EnergyPlus/src/Transition/OutputRulesFiles/OutputChanges8-4-0-to-8-5-0.md

     Initial Rated Flow Rate [m3/s] => Initial Design Flow Rate [m3/s] Rated Power Consumption [W] => Design Power Consumption [W] Initial Rated Power Consumption [W] => Initial Design Power Consumption [W]

+### Electric Load Center Changes

+The metering of photovoltaic power production has been changed.
+Previously it was assumed that all AC power produced by an inverter was from photovoltaics because that was the only DC generator.
+However new features for charging DC storage from grid supplied power make this assumption untenable.
+Photovoltaic generators now meter their DC energy production (on Photovoltaic:ElectrictyProduced).
+There is a new subenduse meter type called "PowerConversion:ElectricityProduced" and the inverter (and new AC to DC Converter) meter the electric power losses from power conversion on this meter (as negative values).